praz-11/security-lab-portfolio/02-endpoint-security-monitoring/README.md

 - Creation of a new user account (`attackeruser`)

 ### 3. Detection and Monitoring
-- Alerts observed in Wazuh Threat Hunting module
+- Alerts observed in the Wazuh Threat Hunting module
 - Relevant events identified:
   - PAM authentication failures
   - New user account creation